 Ira A. Boynton

-The house was built (apparently from a pattern in Shoppells Modern Houses, 1887) by Ira A. Boynton (c.
+The house was built—apparently from a pattern in the Januay 1887 issue of Shoppells Modern Houses, 1887—by Ira A. Boynton (c.
 18451921), a Maine-born carpenter who was related to Moses Chase, a former seafarer and forty-niner known to have been the first squatter on Antonio María Peraltas land and the first American settler in Oakland.
-Boynton came to Berkeley in the 1870s and was first listed in the 1878 Berkeley city directory as a carpenter living on Berkeley Way near Shattuck Avenue, but soon moved one block north to College Way (now Hearst Avenue) near Henry Street.
-Among the houses he is credited with having built locally are 2328 Channing Way (1889) and the Edward Brakenridge house (1892) at 1410 Bonita Avenue.
+Boynton came to Berkeley in 1877 and was first listed in the 1878 Berkeley city directory as a carpenter living on Berkeley Way near Shattuck Avenue, but soon moved one block north to College Way (now Hearst Avenue) near Henry Street.
+Among the houses he is credited with having designed and built locally are the Captain Luttrell House 2328 Channing Way (1889) and the Edward Brakenridge house (c.
+1893) at 1410 Bonita Avenue.